wardle/pc4/README.md

 # Components

+A core principle is that user-facing applications should be smart in user interactions but dumb in terms of business logic; the latter are delegated to the backend server.

+Fetching data from the backend uses a graph API.
+Changes are made using events, sent to the server.

 ## pc4-server

 This is the main server component, providing an API for graph-like queries for reads and writes.
 Data is pulled into